Altair Engineering Inc. (ALTR) Bundle

 Founding team members

-The founding team comprised James R. Scapa, George Christ, and Mark Kistner.
+The founding team consisted of James R. Scapa (who has served as CEO and Chairman since the outset), George Christ, and Mark Kistner.

 Initial capital/funding